 A service animal must be under the control of its handler at all times.
 Service animals whose behavior poses a direct threat to the health or safety of others may be excluded regardless of training or certification.

-Any student with a disability who is planning extended use of a service animal on campus should provide documentation of the disability to the disability services office.
+Any student with a disability who is planning extended use of a service animal on campus needs to register with Student Accessibility and Accommodation.

 Emotional Support Animals

-An emotional support animal alleviates symptoms of a mental or emotional disability.
+An emotional support animal alleviates symptoms of a mental or emotional disability, therefore allowing a student to function on campus.
+They go beyond the comfort that pets provide.
 Requests for an emotional support animal will be handled on a case by case basis.
 Please schedule an appointment with Peggy Perno for more information.
-253.879.3396
+253.879.3399, firstname.lastname@example.org

-Any animal partner dissatisfied with a decision made concerning the animal should follow the applicable institutional grievance procedure, which is explained on the Disabilities Services webpage at http://www.pugetsound.edu/academics/academic-resources/disabilities-services/.
+Any student dissatisfied with a decision made concerning ESA requests should follow the applicable institutional grievance procedure, which is explained on the Office of Accessibility and Accommodations website.